 This is a 30-40 minute walk with constantly changing scenery, from a country footpath to open shrub land to marshes with views of Mudeford Beach, Hengistbury Head and Christchurch.
 There are lots of species of birds, wild plant life and horses to be seen.
 A great spot for photography and in some areas picnics.
 There is also a small Visitor Centre.

 TOP TIP: Do wear insect repellent.

-Food can be ordered in shop or online for collection or free delivery.
+Delicious Chinese food can be ordered in shop or online for collection or free delivery.
 We had it delivered to our B and B within 40 mins.
-Cost £20 for duck pancakes (excellent) chicken chow mein (very nice) and large chicken fried rice (I thought it was bland but my husband liked it).
-Good service and yes we would use again.
+It cost around £20 for duck pancakes, chicken chow mein, and large chicken fried rice.
+They provide a good service and we would use them again.

-Situated on the quayside, this pub offers usual home cooked food at normal pub prices (£30 for 2 meals and drinks) We had rib eye steak and steak and ale pie.
+Situated on the quayside, this pub offers the usual home cooked food at normal pub prices (£30 for 2 meals and drinks).
+We had rib eye steak and steak and ale pie.
 Both were delicious with very good size portions.
-As I didn’t want peas I was offered a side salad at no extra cost.
-Seating is inside and outside (dogs allowed inside but children aren’t).
-Highly recommended.
-There was an adjoining cafe but we didn’t eat here.
+As I didn’t want peas, I was offered a side salad at no extra cost.
+There is seating inside and outside (dogs allowed inside but children aren’t).
+We highly recommend The Haven House Inn.
+There is also an adjoining cafe, but we didn’t eat there.

 Where to eat in Christchurch

-We both had Sunday Roasts (beef and turkey) which were amazing at around £10 each.
-They were hot, tasty and despite looking small initially were more than enough.
-Definitely recommended.
-Indoor and outdoor seating available here.
+We ate here for Sunday Roast on another occasion and both the beef and turkey roasts were amazing at around £10 each.
+They were hot, tasty, and despite looking small initially, were more than enough.
+Indoor and outdoor seating is available here.

-View lots more photos on Facebook from around Mudeford and Christchurch.
+You can see lots more photos from around Mudeford and Christchurch on my Facebook.